The best 9mm ammo for self defense?

-With hundreds of duty and self-defense 9mm ammunition choices now available, do you know which one is right for you?
+With hundreds claiming the best 9mm self-defense ammo, how do you know which one is right for you?
 Most first-time gun buyers will overlook the kind of ammunition that they are using, with many picking round nose full metal jacket rounds.
 These are sometimes not the best choice for self-defense.

 Surviving a firefight can come down to the type and caliber of ammunition that you carry.
 Previously there was quite a hot and heavy debate over .45 vs .40 vs 9mm.
 However, with the advances in ballistics and bullet construction, the 9mm has pulled away from the pack 9mm ammunition offers a good balance of stopping power with lower recoil, and the added benefit of a larger magazine capacity.